uriba/PlateReaderDataAnalyzer/README.md

     >require('devtools')
     >install_github('rCharts','ramnathv')

-The other packages the program depends on are: reshape2, gdata, shiny, shinyBS, DT, rhandsontable, zoo, foreach
+The other packages the program depends on (all installable using `packages.install('...')` are: reshape2, gdata, shiny, shinyBS, DT, rhandsontable, zoo, foreach